 Now, you also get the best camera experience overall, plus the best hardware.
 Google’s new Visual Core chip inside the Pixel 2 and pixel 2 XL means you get to capture better photos with apps like Instagram, etc. too (Google enabled its custom chip called Visual Core only recently in the latest 8.1 update, and it is yet to become available under stable builds). battery life is pretty good on the Pixel 2 sets, but where you are a bit let down is the looks department.
 It’s well settled that Google is yet to impress us with its design of Pixel handsets, which is the only improvement we still want from Google.
 Rest all is just awesome.

 So, if you don’t Pixel 2, then what are your choices.
-Well, if you can go for an unlocked device, take a look at HTC U11 — it looks awesome, performs awesome, captures photos and videos awesome, and comes with great battery life too.
-But it’s not available on contract pricing sadly with Verizon.
+Well, if you can go for an unlocked device, take a look at HTC U12+ — it looks awesome, performs awesome, captures photos and videos awesome, and comes with great battery life too, although initial units have had some mixed reports.
+But sadly, it’s not available on contract pricing with Verizon.

 Camera: Capturing best moments the best way!